godspeedsystems/gs-documentation/docs/microservices-framework/workflows/native-language-functions.md

-# Native Language Functions
+# Native Language Workflows

-Native language functions are primarily written in JavaScript or TypeScript.
+"Since the framework currently supports Node.js and Bun.js ecosystems, the native languages currently supported are TypeScript and JavaScript.
 This allows users to create custom functions.
-A native language workflow enables us to incorporate additional features using JavaScript or TypeScript, where we have the capability to implement intricate business logic.
+A native language workflow enables us to incorporate additional features using JavaScript or TypeScript, where we have the capability to implement intricate business logic."

 Framework exported interfaces/functions allow developer with flexibility to write js/ts workflows while empowering them with the frameworks capabilities.